Ophthalmology (Eye) Practice Test 3

 - Iritis

 Explanation: Answer reason: Hyphema Hyphema is defined as blood in the anterior chamber, which appears as a visible red level/pooling behind the cornea.
 It most commonly follows blunt ocular trauma and can increase intraocular pressure, making it clinically urgent.
 Conjunctivitis causes diffuse conjunctival injection/discharge, corneal ulcer causes a corneal epithelial defect/infiltrate, and iritis (anterior uveitis) causes ciliary flush and photophobia rather than blood layering.
-Category reason: This is a recognition/definition question about a specific eye finding and its diagnosis (blood in the anterior chamber), which is primarily ophthalmology content rather than a nursing intervention/prioritization scenario.

 The only part of the body without blood supply is?